Installing music21 in Windows¶

-Windows users should download and install Python version 2.7 and not 3.0, 3.3, etc.
+Windows users should download and install Python version 3.8 or higher.

 To test to see if Python has been installed properly, go to the start menu and run (either by clicking “Run” in older Windows or by typing in the search box) a program called IDLE.
 Once it’s started, type 2+2.
 If your system then displays 4 python is working properly and we can start thinking about installing music21.

 If you have already installed Python on your computer, launch IDLE (a Python interpreter and code editor) by clicking the start menu and clicking Run (on Windows XP or older) and typing in “IDLE” or (on Windows Vista and newer) typing in “IDLE” in the Search Programs list.

 The first lines of text displayed will include a version number.
 Make sure it begins with 3.7 or higher.

 If your version is too old, download a newer version as above.

 pip install music21

 This will download and install music21.
 If you already have music21 but want to upgrade to the latest version, run: